aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-DefaultProjectProperties-writing-default-project-properties.java" >}}

 ## **Writing Project Summary Information**
 Most programs save summary information with the files they save.
 Microsoft Project is no different.
 As well as the name of the author, the date the project was created and the last time it was edited and saved, it saves keywords, subject, comments and more.
-Aspose.Tasks lets you both read and write this type of information.
+Aspose.Tasks for Java lets you both read and write this type of information.
 This topic explains how to open a project file, set the summary information and save it again.

 The [Prj](https://apireference.aspose.com/tasks/java/com.aspose.tasks/prj) class exposes a number of properties to set or get summary information about an MPP project file.
 Aspose.Tasks for Java can update the project summary information and then write the project file back to MPP.
 To update the project summary information of an existing MPP file: